antick/antick/README.md

-## Hi there 👋 my name is Pankaj
+## Hi there 👋

 I enjoy working on Javascript, Python and Go.
-I also build stuff in my free time to satisfy my needs and increase my productivity.
-I am planning to open source some of my ideas soon.
+I also build stuff in my free time to increase my productivity.
 I also love to write and share my thoughts on my blogs.

-✨ I'm currently working on a [Boilerplate](https://github.com/antick/mint-kit) and few other interesting stuff
+✨ I'm currently working on a Rust based Ck3 Mod.

-😍 I'm currently learning about Kubernetes
+😍 I'm currently learning more about Rust

-🎮 I play Crusader Kings III on steam and enjoy building the mods for it.
+🎮 I enjoy playing Crusader Kings III on steam.

-🐤 Ask me about anything on [Twitter](https://twitter.com/PankajSanam)
+🐤 Ask me about anything on [Twitter](https://twitter.com/pankajsanam)

 ### 🎯 Things I want to do this year